pschool-in/curriculum/content/grammar/new-topics/adjective-4.md

 ## Yes or No

-Identify whether the sentences have correct order of adjectives or not.
+Identify whether the sentences have correct order of the adjectives or not.

 ```
 Yes